AdamGleave/pytest-shard/README.md

 Shards tests based on a hash of their test name enabling easy parallelism across machines, suitable for a wide variety of continuous integration services.
 Tests are split at the finest level of granularity, individual test cases, enabling parallelism even if all of your tests are in a single file (or even single parameterized test method).

+This fork of `pytest-shard` is backported for Python 2 compatibility.

 ## Features

 `pytest-shard` aims for simplicity.
 When installed, simply run: